FOA Logo

 What You Will Learn In This Basic Self-Study Program:

-• How are copper, fiber and wireless used in premises cabling?
+• How copper and fiber cables and wireless are used in premises cabling

 We emphasize the practical aspects of copper and fiber optic networks and cable plant design, installation, test, and troubleshooting.
 We cover how wireless fits in the communications requirements of typical networks and how it is supported by copper and fiber cabling.
 We teach the basics first, then provide exercises to develop installation skills.

-Another point is we try to be general.
+We try to be general.
 We try to help the student understand the variety of the components and technological approaches used and how to choose among them.
-Many courses are criticized because they are too specific or prejudiced to one application, technology or manufacturer.
+Many courses are too specific to one application, technology or manufacturer.
 We want the student to understand the variety of applications, components and processes and learn where to go to find out more.

 This program has been developed as a cooperative effort of many volunteers from the FOA.
 If you have comments or suggestions on how to improve it, please contact us at info@thefoa.org.